avishayt/enhancements/enhancements/installer/assisted-installer-in-cluster.md

 this effort, but it is not strictly a requirement in order to deliver the goals stated above.
 * Run metal3 components on a non-baremetal cluster.
+* Add additional workers to a stand-alone cluster.

 ## Proposal

 ### User Stories

+#### Install cluster from Hub

+As a user of Red Hat's multi-cluster mangement tools, I can use the Assisted Installation agent-based workflow to create clusters from a pool of bare metal inventory.

-#### Day 2 Add Worker
+#### Add Remote Worker Node from Hub

-After deploying a cluster with Assisted Installer, I can add workers from bare metal hardware on day two using a similar workflow and tool set.
+After deploying a cluster with Assisted Installer, I can add workers from a Hub cluster on day two using a similar workflow and tool set.
 I can either obtain the discovery live ISO and use my own methods to boot it, or I can use the baremetal-operator to boot the live ISO automatically.

-#### Multi-cluster

-As a user of Red Hat's multi-cluster mangement tools, I can use the assisted installation agent-based workflow to create clusters from a pool of bare metal inventory.

 ### Implementation Details/Notes/Constraints

 #### Concurrent development with SaaS

-The assisted service is currently deployed as a SaaS on cloud.redhat.com with a non-k8s REST API and a SQL database.
-The software implementing that needs to continue to exist with those design choices in order to meet the scale needs of a service that runs on the internet.
+The Assisted Service is currently deployed as a SaaS on cloud.redhat.com with a non-k8s REST API and a SQL database.
+The software implementing that needs to continue to exist with those design choices in order to meet the scale needs of a service that runs on the Internet.

 Those design choices are not the best fit for an in-cluster service.
 Based on OpenShift's approach to infrastructure management of using kubernetes-native